 What she loves about her job: Terrae enjoys working in the healthcare industry because she can help others lead healthy lives.
 “There’s space in everyone’s life for wellness, no matter your lifestyle or limitations.
 You just have to find the right wellness ‘fit’ for you.
 I want to help people do that.”

-About her company: Jill runs a private practice in Baldwin, Wis. and serves as a consultant for athletic teams and corporations that wish to implement wellness plans.
+Jill offers services as a consultant for athletic teams and corporations that wish to implement wellness plans through her private practice in Baldwin, Wisconsin.

 How her degree improved her career: “The Health and Wellness Management program has been a wonderful asset.
 Though I’ve been in health education for over 25 years, I have gained new tools that have strengthened my skills and private practice.”